Inflammation causes weight gain

-When you are thinking about weight management you might consider cutting calories, taking up regular exercise, or reducing your alcohol intake but have you considered that inflammation could block weight loss and negate all of your best efforts?
+When considering weight management, you might consider cutting calories, taking up regular exercise, or reducing your alcohol intake, but have you considered that inflammation could block weight loss and negate all your best efforts?

 Acute vs. Chronic Inflammation: Key Differences

 I am sure you are aware of that annoying soreness, heat, and tenderness you feel when you cut yourself.
 That's acute inflammation in action.
-It might hurt for a bit, but it's actually your body's superhero immune defence system jumping into action to help you heal.
-The immune system fights off any infection, helps the wound to heal, and soon enough, everything goes back to normal.
+It might hurt a bit, but your body's superhero immune defence system is jumping into action to help you heal.
+The immune system fights off any infection, helps the wound heal, and everything returns to normal soon.

-But, have you ever heard of chronic inflammation?
+But have you ever heard of chronic inflammation?
 It's a bit of a sneaky villain compared to acute inflammation.
-While acute inflammation is a short-term response that wraps up once the threat is gone, chronic inflammation is like a fire that never gets fully put out.
+While acute inflammation is a short-term response that resolves once the threat is gone, chronic inflammation is like a fire that never fully gets extinguished.
 The immune system is constantly triggered, but the calming down effect afterwards doesn’t happen.

 The tricky part about chronic inflammation is that we usually can't see or feel it because it’s happening deep inside our cells.
 Over time, though, this ongoing inflammation can lead to serious health problems.
 It’s like having a silent intruder causing damage without you knowing it, potentially leading to chronic diseases.
 Unlike the redness, heat, and pain you get with a cut, chronic inflammation quietly wreaks havoc on your body’s systems for years, often going undetected until it's too late.